 The Committee strongly supports stock ownership by executives.
-Stock ownership guidelines require a minimum level of stock ownership, set as a multiple of base salary, to be achieved within a five-year period to align the interests of executives with those of shareholders.
-As at December 31, 2018, 202 executives and senior management employees are subject to share ownership guidelines.
+Stock ownership guidelines require a minimum level of stock ownership, set as a multiple of base salary, to be achieved within a five-year period (or a seven-year period for the lower level of senior management employees) to align the interests of executives with those of shareholders.
+As at December 31, 2019, 194 executives and senior management employees were subject to share ownership guidelines.
 Once executives and senior management employees have met their initial shareholding requirements, they are required to maintain compliance, which is reported annually to the Committee.
 Stock ownership guidelines can be met through the holding of common shares and vested deferred share units under the Company's Voluntary Incentive Deferral Plan ("VIDP").
 Stock options (vested or unvested) and unvested LTI grants are not considered towards the minimum level of stock ownership.
-Stock ownership requirements were as follows as at December 31, 2018: